jiaohehu/NPreview/DOC-diagram.md

     set stroke-width

-+ reset

 The `reset` instruction clears *all* drawing parameters to its initial value.

     reset

-+ exit

 The `exit` instruction will stop the processing of the rest of the instructions and of the instruction.
 It can be used to temporary avoiding some instruction to aid debugging.

+    exit

+The statement is to create a new path variable or several new path variables, or to modify exsiting variables.
+A path variable is a symbol using uppercase or lowcase letters to express a path or part of a path.

+An assignment must appear in the form where the variable or variables are to appear on the left hand side of the ':=' and the path expression on the right hand side of it.
+In the following two path variables are created: the 'a' and 'b'.

-+ `a := (1,1) -- (2,2) -- (3,4)`
+    a := (1,1) -- (2,2) -- (3,4)
-+ `b := a{up} ..
+    b := a{up} ..
 (5,5) ..
-(6,7)`

-This statement is to create a new path variable or path variables.
-It must be placed in a from such that the left hand side of the ':=' is a path variable and the right hand side is a path description.

-After the statement is completed, following output should be observed in the translated LATEX document.
+(6,7)

+Each assignment instruction is to generate a MetaPost output.
+Thus, the previous two instructions would have allowed the following two MetaPost instructions to appear in the LATEX document.

     path a; a := (1,1) -- (2,2) -- (3,4)
     path b; b := a{up} ..
 (5,5) ..
 (6,7)

-The assignment generates MetaPost path variable.
-These variables expresses a "subpath" such that each "subpath" can be used to make up a "larger" path.
+As for the MetaPost statement, the 'path a' statement is to create a MetaPost path variable named 'a', and the 'path b' statement is to create a MetaPost path variable named 'b'.
+These variables, with MetaPost, each expresses a "subpath" such that each "subpath" can be used to make up a "larger" path.
 In the previous example there are two path variables, the first variable "a" is part of a second path that is "b", where "a" is part of "b".

-Thus, the Diagram path expression syntax allows for a MetaPost path variable to be created by the use of an assignment statement for which the variable in the assignment statement become the path variable within a MetaPost program.
+Thus, the Diagram path expression syntax allows for a MetaPost path variable to be created by the use of an assignment instruction in Diagram for which the variable in the assignment instruction become the path variable within a MetaPost program.

-In addition, a path description in Diagram also includes path functions, and the wildcard variable.
-A path function typically takes existing path variables as input and returns a new path.
-For example, the $somepoints() path function would return one or more points of an existing path depending on the arguments.
+Aside from path variables, a path description in Diagram allows for more components to be used in a path expression.
+For example, the path function, and the wildcard variable.
+A path function typically takes an existing path variable as input and returns a new path.
+For example, the $somepoints() path function would return a new path consists of one or more points of an existing path.
 In the following example the path variable 'c' is assigned the first point in path variable 'a' and path variable 'd' is assigned the second point of path variable 'a'.

-    ```
     c := $somepoints(a,0)
     d := $somepoints(a,1)
-    ```

 Following MetaPost output will be observed as a result of running previous two Diagram statements.

-    ```
     path c; c := (1,1)
     path d; d := (2,2)
-    ```

-Note that the path a path function returns always made up of literal points.
-A literal point is a point with real numbers such as (1,1), or (2,2).
-A path variable with a single point is not considered a literal point, although it can be part of a path expression.
+Note that a path function always returns points of literal coordinates, even though the input might have been a subpath expressed using by a symbol.

 The asterisk (`*`) is called a "wildcard path variable" or simply "wildcard variable".
-A wildcard variable holds the path encountered by the last statement that utilizes a path, such as `drawline`, `drawarea`, `circle`, `rect`, `label`, etc. In the following example the path variable will be created and assigned a path that is the same as the one used by the `drawline` statement.
+A wildcard variable always holds the path encountered by the last draw instruction except for the assignment instruction.
+In the following example the path variable will be created and assigned a path that is the same as the one used by the `drawline` statement.

-    ```
     drawline (1,1) (2,2) (3,4) (4,5)
     a := *
-    ```

-Note that the wildcard variable will not be changed by an assignment statement such as `a := *`.
-This is by design and is to allow for situations such as the following so that the same wildcard variable can be used to create many other paths.
+The wildcard variable is assigned a new path every time a new drawing instruction is run.
+However, it will not be changed by an assignment instruction such as `a := *`.
+This is by design and is to allow for the same wildcard variable to be used multiple times to create other path variables.
+Following example shows how to create path variable 'a', 'b', and 'c' by extracting points and amending points from the same path that was used by the `drawline` instruction.

-    ```
     drawline (1,1) (2,2) (3,4) (4,5)
     a := *
     b := * (5,6)
     c := $somepoints(*,1,2)
-    ```

-The wildcard variable cannot be considered a regular path variable as there is no asterisk path variable being observed in the MetaPost output.
-You can compare a wildcard variable as a "spread" operator in JavaScript such that it spread the content of the last path as individual points.
-Thus, in the following example the path variable 'b' and 'c' will hold exacty the same content.
+The wildcard variable cannot be considered a regular path variable in the sense as expressing a subpath.
+When used inside a path, it will simply spread all its contents.
+Therefore, in the following example the second `drawline` instruction would simply draw the same path as before with an additional point at the end.

-    ```
     drawline (1,1) (2,2) (3,4) (4,5)
-    b := * (5,6)
+    drawline * (5,6)
-    c := (1,1) (2,2) (3,4) (4,5) (5,6)
-    ```

-When a wildcard variable appears in a path functon, it is treated as a normal path variable.
-In the following example path variable 'b' and 'c' will hold exactly the same points.

-    ```
+Therefore, a wildcard variable can be considered analogously as the "spread" operator in JavaScript.
+You can think of it as "spreading" the content of a path onto an new path.
+A wildcard variable can also appear in a path function.
+In the following example the wildcard variable is used analogously to the effect of 'a'.

     drawline (1,1) (2,2) (3,4) (4,5)
     a := *
     b := $somepoints(*,2,5)
     c := $somepoints(a,2,5)
-    ```

-Also note that all points of a path corresponds will be subject to coordinate transformation based on values of 'refx', 'refy', 'refsx', and/or 'refsy'.
-If the same path is appears in two different commands under two different context where any of the 'refx', 'refy', 'refsx', and/or 'refsy' settings is different, then they would have resulted in two different shapes.
+For a path variable, as well as a wildcard variable, all its content points will be subject to coordinate transformation based on values of 'refx', 'refy', 'refsx', and/or 'refsy' at the time.
+If any of these values change, even if the same path variale is encountered, the resulting points might be in a different location.

-The assignment statement also has provision to allow for something akin to JavaScript "array destructuring" statement, in which case individual points of a path are assigned to different path variables at the same time.
-In the following assignment statement path variables 'a', 'b' and 'c' are created and assigned each one of the three points of the path that was drawn by the `drawline` statement.
+The assignment instruction also has provision to allow for something akin to JavaScript "array destructuring" statement, in which case individual points of a path are assigned to different path variables at the same time by the same assignment instruction.
+In the following assignment instruction path variables 'a', 'b' and 'c' are each created and assigned three different points of the same path that was drawn by the `drawline` statement.

-    ```
     drawline (1,1) (2,2) (3,4)(4,5)
     a/b/c := *
-    ```

-The previous assignment statement is functionally equivalent to the following three assignment statements using $somepoints() path function.
+The previous assignment instruction is functionally equivalent to the following three assignment instructions using $somepoints() path function.

-    ```
     drawline (1,1) (2,2) (3,4) (4,5)
     a := $somepoints(*,0,0)
     b := $somepoints(*,1,1)
     c := $somepoints(*,2,3)
-    ```

 Each sub-variable must be separated from other sub-variables by one or more slash character.
 You can skip ahead and bypass certain points by not